griswaldbrooks/ppa/README.md

 sudo apt install package-name
 ```

 This differs from a debian source package which also contains source code and instructions for building the binary.
-Creating debian source packages is not required to create debian binaries.
+Creating debian source packages is not required to create debian binaries, though recommended to increase traceability and reproducibility.

 A debian binary package contains
 - package meta data